danielsaidi/website_danielsaidi/collections/_posts/2023/2023-11-28-customizing-the-macos-about-panel-in-swiftui.md

 ![A screenshot of how to change display name in Build Settings]({{page.assets}}/name.png)

-So, the main menu and about panel use the project name and ignores the display name.
+So, the main menu and its about panel seem to use the project name and ignore the display name, while the "About My App" menu item seems to use it.

-While there may be ways to fix this in settings, let's take it as a reason to look at how we can customize the About Panel to show custom content, with and without code.
+While there may be ways to fix this with settings, let's look at how to customize the About Panel to show custom content, with and without code.

 ## How to customize the about panel without code